Pickens-Salley House – Aiken, South Carolina

 Governor Francis Pickens led South Carolina during its secession from the Union and also served as an ambassador to Russia.
 Though Governor Pickens and his wife, Lucy, lost almost everything after the Civil War, they lived out their years in Edgewood.
 The house still features two crystal chandeliers that were gifts to Governor and Mrs. Pickens from the Czar and Czarina of Russia.

 Over the decades following the death of Lucy Pickens in 1899, the home fell into disrepair.
 Women’s rights advocate Eulalie Salley purchased the blighted house in 1929 and moved it to Aiken, where she had it restored to its stately grandeur.
 She lived in the home until her death in 1975.
-In 1987 the house was deeded to the University of South Carolina at Aiken, and it was moved a second time.
+In 1987 the house was deeded to the University of South Carolina at Aiken, and it was moved a second time in 1989.
 Now sitting on campus, the house serves as offices for the university.